ghoomfrog/silili/vocabulary.md

 - *saj* is pretending to throw a ball up, starting with a downward hand.
 - *twil* is a downward flat hand moving down.
 - *was* is prentending to use a cup as a spyglass.
-- *pala* is a downward flat hand moving from one side to the other.
+- *pal* is a downward flat hand moving from one side to the other.
 - *lwi* is a downward fist rotating to become sideways.
 - *sata* is a vertical sideways flat hand with all fingers touching, not near the head or chest.
 - *lanka* is pretending to pull an invisible ball sideways out of the way.